kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

 Possible solutions:

 1. We can deprecate and then remove possibility to have multiple `spec.to[]` items in `Mesh*Route` policy to make it referencable.
-(this is basically step into removing `to` section altogether, why do we need it if we cannot put multiple items in it)
+(this is basically step into removing `to` section altogether, why do we need it if we cannot put multiple items in it).
 2. When merging we should only merge confs for given resource, don't treat `Mesh*Route` as subtype of `MeshService` and then when applying configuration to resource we should be more mindful on which outbound the route is configured and configure it based on conf for that MeshService

+**Decision outcome**

+We've decided to go with option 1, which is to deprecate and later on remove possibility to put multiple items in `spec.to[]` section of `Mesh*Route`.
+This will align `Mesh*Route` design with GatewayAPI.
+In the future we should also discuss removing `spec.to[]` section entirely leaving only `spec.targetRef` section in `Mesh*Route`.

 #### Overriding configuration